USCbiostats/LAsBEST/README.md

 The up-to-date version of the Curriculum is [here](curriculum.csv).
 You can also access the official class website [here](https://USCBiostats.github.io/LAsBEST).

+You can access ALL recordings (including the orientation) through blackboard: https://blackboard.usc.edu/webapps/login/.
+You do need to sign in using your USC address.
+Once you are into the Summer Institute in Biostatistics course you access the recordings by clicking on **USC Zoom Pro Meeting > Cloud recordings**.

 ## Funding

 This program is funded under the Summer Institutes in Biostatistics (SIBS) program of the National Heart, Lung, and Blood Institute [Grant #:R25 HL147236].